Russell-Jeffrey/Russell-Jeffrey/README.md

-- 👋 Hi, I’m Russell Jeffrey and I'm a React and Node developer and a Data Scientist
+- 👋 Hi, I’m Russell Jeffrey and I'm a Data Scientist and a Researcher
-- 👀 I’m interested in Web Development, Artificial Intelligence and Computer Networking
+- 👀 Cyber security, Artificial Intelligence, Deep Learning, Generative AI, Quantum Computing
-- 🌱 I’m currently learning SDN, Machine Learning
+- 🌱 I’m currently Large Language Models and More Advanced NLP Models
-- 💞️ I’m looking to collaborate on Front-end/Backend and Machine Learning Projects
+- 💞️ I’m looking to collaborate on Machine Learning Projects and Model Deployment
 - 📫 How to reach me Russell4linux@gmail.com

 <!---